symfony/symfony-docs/quick_tour/the_big_picture.rst

 .. image:: /images/quick_tour/web_debug_toolbar.png
    :align: center

-But what you see initially is only the tip of the iceberg; click on the weird hexadecimal number to reveal yet another very useful Symfony2 debugging tool: the profiler.
+But what you see initially is only the tip of the iceberg; click on the long hexadecimal number (the session token) to reveal yet another very useful Symfony2 debugging tool: the profiler.

 .. image:: /images/quick_tour/profiler.png
    :align: center

 Of course, you won't want to show these tools when you deploy your application to production.
-That's why you will find another front controller in the ``web/`` directory (``app.php``), which is optimized for the production environment:
+That's why you will find another front controller in the ``web/`` directory (``app.php``), which is optimized for the production environment.
+The ``AcmeDemoBundle`` is normally only available in the dev environment (see the note below), but if you were to add it to the production environment, you could go here:

 .. code-block:: text